01100100/blog/content/posts/kreuzungen.md

 ### Why?

 By converting the OSM and route geographic data to geojson, I could use turf.js to do all spatial analytics in the js code, meaning the computing would be done client side and no backend would be required!
-Being in geojson format also means that it can be easily added to the map using [https://maplibre.org/maplibre-style-spec/sources/#geojson]()
+Being in geojson format also means that it can be easily added to the map using [https://maplibre.org/maplibre-style-spec/sources/#geojson](https://maplibre.org/maplibre-style-spec/sources/#geojson)

-### Ok enough theory, lets solve the problem.
+### Ok enough theory, lets solve the problem

 ## How to get the open data on rivers

 ### OpenStreetMaps (aka OSM)

 TODO: talk about the OSM data model elements https://wiki.openstreetmap.org/wiki/Elements and how they map to points, linestrings, polygons.

 ### OSM Overpass API